2011 Irish presidential election: Debates

 On 12 October, Miriam O'Callaghan moderated a debate on RTÉ's Prime Time with the seven candidates.
 The debate, lasting 90 minutes, took place on a Wednesday night, though Prime Time usually aired on a Tuesday and Thursday, and was announced a week in advance.
 Dana Rosemary Scallon read out a prepared statement towards the end of the debate, announcing that a "malicious" and "false" accusation has been made against her and her family in the United States and, while refusing to divulge any details, she said she would leave "no stone unturned" in her mission to track down the person or organisation responsible.
 Scallon was visibly upset and was comforted by other candidates.
 She met with her lawyers the next day.
 David Norris expressed sorrow for Scallon and comforted her, also expressing frustration at the general tone of the election campaign and saying the media had libelled him in some of its reports.
 Scallon told TV3 News on 14 October that a freelance journalist had told her the allegations would appear through the media.
 Miriam O'Callaghan's treatment of Martin McGuinness resulted in more than 100 complaints to RTÉ.
 O'Callaghan's RTÉ colleague Pat Kenny said he watched on "with shock and horror because I don't think I've ever seen a politician ever interviewed on radio before and more or less called a murderer.
 That was kind of shocking."
 McGuinness himself also expressed disappointment with O'Callaghan.

-Gallagher's campaign suffered a severe setback on 24 October when, in the last televised debate before the election, he admitted collecting a €5,000 cheque from someone he described as a "convicted criminal and fuel smuggler", for a Fianna Fáil fundraiser event which gave access to the then Taoiseach, Brian Cowen after being questioned on the matter by Martin McGuinness.
+Gallagher's campaign suffered a severe setback on 24 October when, in the last televised debate before the election, he admitted collecting a €5,000 cheque from someone he described as a "convicted criminal and fuel smuggler", for a Fianna Fáil fundraiser event which gave access to the Taoiseach, Brian Cowen after being questioned on the matter by Martin McGuinness.
 Gallagher had been the frontrunner in an opinion poll at this point.
 The donation was later revealed to be from businessman Hugh Morgan.
 Gallagher subsequently denied collecting a cheque from Morgan, but refused to answer questions on an illegal director's loan of €82,829, which had also been raised in the 24 October televised debate.
 After this performance Gallagher's campaign was compared to Devon Loch's fall at the winning post in the 1956 Grand National.
 He was reported to have been left "shell-shocked" afterwards.
 Gallagher cancelled his planned meet-the-people visits the following day so that he could tour broadcasters and attempt to explain his behaviour.
 On 7 March 2012, the Broadcasting Authority of Ireland (BAI) upheld a complaint against RTÉ relating to the broadcasting of the tweet that derailed Gallagher's presidential campaign.